Two Months In Las Terrenas

 Food Shopping, restaurants and coffee shop.

-Every morning, we visit an Italian bakery for coffee where the staff is friendly and speaks Spanish or Italian.
+Every morning, we visit an Italian bakery for coffee.
+The staff is friendly and speaks Spanish or Italian.
 They already know my coffee preference, so I don’t have to order each time.
 The breakfast they offer is also delicious.
-Although there’s another coffee place that’s a bit far, they serve French bread and other goodies and can be reached by walking.
+Although there’s another coffee place that’s a bit far, it serves French bread and other goodies and can be reached by walking.

-In Las Terrenes, there are two excellent supermarkets, namely Lindo and Pola, that are similar to stores in Canada and the US.
+In Las Terrenas, two excellent supermarkets, namely Lindo and Pola, are similar to stores in Canada and the US.
 In addition, there are mini-markets where you can buy fruits and vegetables from small mom-and-pop shops.
 The quality and variety of products may vary depending on the day, but the prices are reasonable, and you can pay with your debit card.

-During my two-month stay, I relied on Super Pola which is a market store that accepts tips.
+During my two-month stay, I relied on Super Pola, a market store that accepts tips.
 Giving them your loose change can be helpful.

 Pueblo de Los Pescadores

-The charming beachfront restaurants offer a diverse selection of dining options to suit any taste.
+The charming beachfront restaurants offer diverse dining options to suit any taste.

 The prices are reasonable, with an average entrée costing approximately RD$450, but keep in mind that a 28% surcharge is added to the bill.